mork-optimization/mork/docs/examples/stepbysteptspexample.md

 ![enter image description here](https://raw.githubusercontent.com/nickbalestra/nickbalestra.github.io/master/assets/images/swap-in-place.png)

 The main difference between this neighborhood and the previous one is the way in which the movements are defined.
-In this case, instead of being a list of movements, it is a Stream.
-The idea of this neighborhood is that given a movement a next movement can be generated (if it exists).
+In this case, instead of generating a list of movements, we will define a Stream.
+The general idea of this neighborhood is that given a movement, the next movement can be generated (if it exists).
 In this way, movements are only generated if they are needed.
 How to do it?
 First, we generate the Swap Neighborhood class (`SwapNeighborhood extends LazyNeighborhood<SwapNeighborhood.SwapMove, TSPSolution, TSPInstance>`) and implement the stream method.
 This method generate an initial `SwapMove` object.